-Through its progressive Personal Status Code (PSC) (see p5 of Family and Kinship), Tunisia has led the Arab world in equality for women before the law.
+Through its progressive Personal Status Code (PSC) (see Family and Kinship), Tunisia has led the Arab world in equality for women before the law.
 Nevertheless, such top-down legal reforms have long been at odds with conservative Islamic values, which thus far have kept Tunisian women subordinate to men at work and home.
-The negative association of women's rights with earlier despotic Tunisian regimes (see p8-10 of History and Myth) plus the increasing influence of Islamism in Tunisian politics (see p9 of Religion and Spirituality) likely could slow if not half any further expansions of women's rights.
+The negative association of women's rights with earlier despotic Tunisian regimes (see History and Myth) plus the increasing influence of Islamism in Tunisian politics (see Religion and Spirituality) likely could slow if not halt any further expansions of women's rights.